It makes you aware of the danger, motivates you to stay organized and prepared, and helps you calculate risks.

 Studies have shown that aromatherapy:

-- Helps you relax.
+- It helps you relax.

-- Helps you sleep.
+- It enables you to sleep.

 - Boost your mood.

 - Reduces heart rate and blood pressure.